sakan811/Find-the-Best-Place-to-Stay-with-Price-per-Review/README.md

        - Click on the `Network` tab at the top.

 3. **Find GraphQL Request:**
-   - In the search bar at the top of the Network tab, type `graphql`.
+   - In the **filter** bar at the top of the Network tab, type `graphql`.

-   > If you don't see any `graphql` requests right away, scroll down the Booking.com page a little more.
+   > If you don't see any requests start with `graphql` or named `graphql` right away, scroll down the Booking.com page a little more.
    > This will load more requests in the Network tab, and you may find the `graphql` request there.

 4. **Inspect a Request:**
-   - Click on the request start with `graphql` or name `graphql` from the list in the Network tab.
+   - Click on the request start with `graphql` or named `graphql` from the list in the Network tab.
    - Look for the section labeled **Headers**.
 This section contains details about what was sent to the server.

 5. **Find the Necessary Headers:**